Get help signing in to iCloud

 If you get a message that your Apple ID is locked or disabled

-If you or someone else enters your password, security questions, or other account information incorrectly too many times, your Apple ID automatically locks to protect your security and you can't sign in to any Apple services.
+If you, or someone else, enters your password, security questions or other account information incorrectly too many times, your Apple ID will automatically be locked to protect your security and you won't be able sign in to any Apple services.
 Learn how to unlock your Apple ID.

 If you're not able to sign in using cellular data only